jchips/bee-social/README.md

 # Bee Social (Social Posts App)

+Bee Social is a web app for users who want to share posts with their friends.
+Users can sign up with their emails, log in, share posts with images or just plain text, edit & delete their posts, view other users' profiles, update their own profile (email/password), change their profile picture, and log out.
+There is also email validation and recovery if a user forgets their password.
+It's a fun and simple way to socialize with others by sharing a quick pic and comment!

-Front-end to MERN full-stack app with CRUD operations that displays posts from multiple users and uses MongoDB to enable users to create, update and delete their posts.
+MERN full-stack app with CRUD operations (this is the front-end).

+TLDR: Web app that displays image/text posts added from multiple users.
+Uses MongoDB and Firebase to store users and enable them to create, update and delete their posts.

-This is a web app for users who want to share posts with their friends and colleagues.
-Made to practice my auth skills and MERN stack development.
+Note: The text posts used to be stored in MongoDB but after adding the ability to post images, I switched to using Cloud Firestore for all new posts.

 Live site: <https://social-posts-app.netlify.app/>